AlexJReid/blog/content/posts/local-api/index.md

 Before deploying, we want to preview the change running locally by having it appear in a **remote test** environment.
 This provides an opportunity to test its interaction with other services.

-This post sets out a way of achieving that.

 ## A solution with Consul and Envoy
 One way to do this is with a service mesh.
 This is a way of connecting services together to build a secure, observable and malleable system.
 [HashiCorp introduces the concepts more fully in this video](https://www.consul.io/docs/connect).
 Consul and Envoy Proxy are used to form this example service mesh.